extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 `weekday N` shifts the date forward to the 0-indexed day in the future, unless the provided date is that index.
 Sunday is 0.

-`localtime` modifies UTC dates by shifting
+`localtime` modifies UTC dates by shifting the time to the localtime of where the process is running. `utc` is the inverse of `localtime`.

+`now` will r